ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

   # InfluxDB settings
   influxDb:
     enable: false                   # Master switch for InfluxDB integration.
 If false, no data will be sent to InfluxDB.
-    hostIP: <IP or host name>     # Where is InfluxDB server located?
+    hostIP: influxdb.mycompany.com  # IP or FQDN of Influxdb server
-    hostPort: 8086                # InfluxDB port.
-Must be set to a value (for example 8086), otherwise this config entry
-                                  # will be flagged as invalid when the config file format is verified on startup.
+    hostPort: 8086                  # Port where Influxdb is listening.
+Default=8086
     auth:
       enable: false                 # Does InfluxDB require login?
       username: user_joe
       password: joesecret
     dbName: butler                  # Name of database in InfluxDB to which Butler's data is written
     instanceTag: DEV                # Tag that can be used to differentiate data from multiple Butler instances
     # Default retention policy that should be created in InfluxDB when Butler creates a new database there.
     # Any data older than retention policy threshold will be purged from InfluxDB.
     retentionPolicy:
       name: 10d
       duration: 10d
+    reloadTaskFailure:
+      enable: true
+      tailScriptLogLines: 20
+      tag:
+        static:                 # Static tags to attach to data stored in InflixDB
+          - name: butler_instance
+            value: prod-1
+        dynamic:
+          useAppTags: true      # Should app tags be stored in InfluxDB as tags?
+          useTaskTags: true     # Should task tags be stored in InfluxDB as tags?
+    reloadTaskSuccess:
+      enable: true
+      allReloadTasks:
+        enable: false
+      byCustomProperty:
+        enable: true
+        customPropertyName: 'Butler_SuccessReloadTask_InfluxDB'
+        enabledValue: 'Yes'
+      tag:
+        static:                 # Static attributes/dimensions to attach to events sent to InfluxDb
+          # - name: event-specific-tag 1
+          #   value: abc 123
+        dynamic:
+          useAppTags: true      # Should app tags be sent to InfluxDb as tags?
+          useTaskTags: true     # Should task tags be sent to InfluxDb as tags?

   # Store script logs of failed reloads on disk.
   # The script logs will be stored in daily directories under the specified main directory below